At the heart of Christian partnership in Birmingham and Solihull.

 - Interacting in public life

-The current membership includes the Anglican Diocese of Birmingham; Catholic Archdiocese of Birmingham; Birmingham Methodist District; Heart of England Baptist Association; United Reformed Church West Midlands Synod; The Society of Friends Central England; Salvation Army West Midlands Division; Cherubim and Seraphim Church; Greek Orthodox and Welsh Presbyterian.
+The current membership includes as Full Members: the Anglican Diocese of Birmingham; Catholic Archdiocese of Birmingham; Birmingham Methodist District; Heart of England Baptist Association; United Reformed Church West Midlands Synod; The Society of Friends Central England and the Salvation Army West Midlands Division and the Fellowship of Churches of Christ.
 We are working with others to broaden our membership to reflect the full diversity of the Christian faith in our region.

 History of BCT